-When you are in Newcomerstown, you'll notice that it is more blue-collar than most other communities in America.
-45.26% of Newcomerstown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Newcomerstown is a blue-collar town, with 45.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Newcomerstown is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Newcomerstown who work in office and administrative support (11.71%), sales jobs (9.32%), and food service (6.18%).

-Being a small village, Newcomerstown does not have a public transit system used by locals to get to and from work.
+Newcomerstown is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Newcomerstown is quite a bit lower than the national average among all cities of 21.84%: just 10.17% of people here over 25 have a bachelor's degree or an advanced degree.